blackpuppy/docs/en/core-libraries/logging.rst

     Trying to use Application or plugin loggers in core.php will cause issues, as application paths are not yet configured.

+    Also new in 2.4: In debug mode missing directories will now be automatically created to avoid unnecessary errors thrown when using the FileEngine.

 Error and Exception logging
 ===========================

 Errors and Exceptions can also be logged.
 By configuring the co-responding values in your core.php file.
 Errors will be displayed when debug > 0 and logged when debug == 0.
 Set ``Exception.log`` to true to log uncaught exceptions.
 See :doc:`/development/configuration` for more information.

 Interacting with log streams